tardate/LittleCodingKata/README.md

-# 399 Little Coding Katas
+# 400 Little Coding Katas

-> Latest addition :sparkles: [About Clojure](./clojure/about) - An overview of the Clojure programming language, its features, and ecosystem.
-Includes setting up and running on macOS.
+> Latest addition :sparkles: [About dweet.cc](./dataservices/dweet) - Dweet.cc provides simple machine-to-machine messaging over HTTPS.
+No setup.
+No auth.
+Just post and get lightweight JSON.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about